Currency & Spending Money (India)

 Exchanging money

-While it is possible to obtain Indian rupees in Australia; it is technically illegal to import and export the currency to and from India.
+While it is possible to obtain Indian rupees in Australia; it is illegal to import and export the currency to and from India.
 We recommend that you exchange your money on arrival in the airport or at a reputable bank (your guide can help you to do this).
 If you wish to take rupees into and out of India, you do so at your own risk.

 Plan ahead